thinkloop/memoizerific/README.md

 ```

-This is because a new object is being created on each invocation, rather than the same object being referred to.
+This is because a new object is being created on each invocation, rather than the same object passed in.
-To _fix_ it, the object can be saved in a common variable:
+To _fix_ it, the argument can be saved in a common variable:

 ```javascript
 // memoize 1 result